telerik/xaml-docs/controls/radgridview/columns/how-to/hyperlink-column-click-event.md

 position: 9
 ---

-# Subscribe to GridViewHyperlinkColumn`s Click Event
+# Subscribe to Click Event in GridViewHyperlinkColumn

-If you have defined a __GridViewHyperlinkColumn__ within your RadGridView, you might need to subscribe to its Click event for some internal operations.
+If you have defined a __GridViewHyperlinkColumn__ within your RadGridView, you might need to subscribe to its "Click" event for some internal operations.
 There are a couple of approaches that you can take.

-In case the first column of the RadGridView is a GridViewHyperlinkColumn:
+In case the first column of the RadGridView is a GridViewHyperlinkColumn, as in the picture below:

+#### __Figure1: RadGridView with GridViewHyperLinkColumn__
 ![](images/gridview-hyperlinkcolumn-initial.PNG)

+## First Approach
 You can apply the following logic in the code behind:

+#### __[C#] Subscribe to Click Event in GridViewHyperlinkColumn__
 		public MainWindow()
         {
             InitializeComponent();